NickCMoore/harmonia-sinfonia/README.md

    - _Explanation:_ As an admin, I can delete posts and comments so that I can remove inappropriate or violating content from the platform. `(MUST HAVE)`

+   Acceptance Criteria:

+   - Admin panel includes options to delete posts and comments.
+   - Deleted posts and comments are immediately removed from the platform.

 2. **Flagged Content Review:**

    - _Explanation:_ As an admin, I can review flagged content so that I can manage and moderate reported content effectively. `(MUST HAVE)`

+   Acceptance Criteria:

+   - Admin panel includes a section for reviewing flagged content.
+   - Flagged content is categorized based on the reason for flagging.

 3. **Unflag Content:**

    - _Explanation:_ As an admin, I can unflag content so that I can dismiss flags for content that does not violate guidelines. `(MUST HAVE)`

+   Acceptance Criteria:

+   - Admins have the option to unflag posts and comments from the flagged content review page.
+   - Unflagged content is immediately removed from the list of flagged items.

 4. **User Account Suspension:**

    - _Explanation:_ As an admin, I can suspend user accounts so that I can temporarily block members who repeatedly violate guidelines. `(SHOULD HAVE)`

+   Acceptance Criteria:

+   - Admin panel includes options to suspend member accounts.
+   - Suspended members receive a notification about the suspension and the reason for it.

 5. **Content Moderation Tools:**
    - _Explanation:_ As an admin, I can use content moderation tools so that I can manage and filter content effectively on the platform. `(COULD HAVE)`

+   Acceptance Criteria:

+   - Admin panel includes options for content filtering and keyword blocking.
+   - Moderation tools are customisable and configurable based on community needs.

 ## Agile Approach